pantheon-systems/documentation/source/content/cms-admin.md

 ### Uninstall Plugins

-Unused plugins should be removed from the live environment.
-Deactivated and un-updated plugins can pose a security concern, as well as contributing to code bloat.
-Because plugins are a mix of files in the code base and configuration in the database, removing plugins requires several steps:
+Unused plugins should be removed from the Live environment.
+Deactivated and un-updated plugins can pose a security concern and they contribute to code bloat.
+Because plugins are a mix of files in the codebase and configuration in the database, removing plugins requires several steps:

 <Alert title="Exports" type="export">